 Tuition charges; from $10,000.

-The American University of St. Vincent is a medical college, one of the most recent institutions in the Caribbean medical schools.
+The American University of St. Vincent is a medical college, one of the most recent institutions among medical schools in the Caribbean.

 Despite its inception, because of its growing quality of education, the university has been highly promoted by both academics and physicians.
 In the center of the island of St. Vincent and the Grenadines lies the AUS campus.